david1zhong/WNBA-Betting/README.md

 ## Future Features
 - Imagine you placed $1 on every bet placed.
 How much profit would you make?
 - Launch models to investigate the opposite.
 Investigate and predict the correlation between higher points and the late follicular phase.
+- Have other variables affect the model's predictions, such as the book odds, opponent strength, home/away, etc.